 It may seem like a good idea to post an update to your social media account after an accident.
 After all, it’s a fast and easy way to let everyone know you’re alright; people can get the facts without the need to call; and you won’t have to tell the same story over again.
 However, posting on Twitter, Instagram, Facebook, or other social media platforms can ruin your chances for building a strong personal injury case.

-The Dangers of Using Social Media During a Florida Injury Case
+The Dangers of Using Social Media During Your Personal Injury Case in Florida

 Accident victims should be aware that anything they post on social media can be accessed by the defense.
 This could be an employer, an insurance company, or an at-fault driver, as well as the attorneys who represent them.
 After your case is filed, the defense goes to work collecting evidence that could disprove or devalue your claim, and research usually begins with an online search.

 Social media accounts can hurt your injury claim in many ways, including:

 - Posts about the accident.
 The most obvious evidence against you would be your own words about the accident.
 Your explanation and descriptions of the accident and what happened afterward could be in conflict with your actual court testimony, hurting your credibility with the judge.
 Don't post anything about the accident, your injuries, the people involved, or even how you are feeling, even if friends ask you direct questions.

 - Photos.
 Pictures are often used to make a point in court, especially if they contradict an injury victim’s claim.
 A photo of you having fun with your friends days after the accident may make the judge question the severity of your injuries.
 Additionally, photos of you on a road trip, out to dinner, or even smiling can be twisted into evidence that the injuries aren't what you claim.
 Avoid uploading pictures, and if you are tagged in them, remove the tags or set your photo viewing to “only me” in your privacy options.